-After the setup you will see the list of your 10 most recent transactions from eBay in the Synder Transactions tab.
-You will see that one transaction has been synced to QuickBooks Online automatically.
-Then you can select more historic transactions and synchronize them with QuickBooks Online and/or turn on the “Auto sync” mode to enjoy a seamless auto-synchronization of all future transactions (according to your setup).
+After the setup you’ll see the list of your 10 most recent transactions from eBay in the Synder Transactions tab.
+You’ll see that one transaction has been synced to QuickBooks Online automatically.
+Then you can select more historic transactions and synchronize them with QuickBooks Online and/or turn on the “Auto sync” mode to enjoy seamless auto-synchronization of all future transactions (according to your setup).

 Let’s take a look at the objects which are created in QuickBooks Online after the sync of eBay managed payments transactions.
 It depends on the type of transaction being synced, as Synder creates:

 |Type of transaction||Objects created on the QuickBooks Online side|